dilawer11/va-fingerprinting/data/README.md

 ## How to access the datasets

-The datasets are available at this link: [https://privacy-datahub.csc.ncsu.edu/vafingerprinting]([https://](https://privacy-datahub.csc.ncsu.edu/vafingerprinting)).
+The datasets are available at this [link](https://privacy-datahub.csc.ncsu.edu/publication/ahmed-usenix-2023/).
 You can simply open the webpage in a browser and download them

 ## How to setup the datasets